Return to Play

 GPCC Return to Play Guidelines – November 12, 2020

 Disclaimer: The COVID-19 situation is fluid.
 New information is continually being received from our sport governing bodies and all levels of government.
 As a result, this document is subject to change without notice.
 Amendments will be communicated to membership and facility users as they occur.

 Readers please note there are a significant number of changes to our policies/procedures this season.

 All participants are expected to read and understand this guide before curling.

 The Grande Prairie Curling Centre experience will be quite a bit different this year as we deal with the impact of COVID-19 and how it is continually changing our environment.

 Our top priority is the safety of our members and guests, while providing an enjoyable curling experience.
 The ‘Return to Play Guidelines’ is a living document, which is subject to change without notice.
 We will be following guidelines put forth by Curling Canada and Curling Alberta, as well as our local, provincial, and federal governments.

-- The locker rooms are closed until further notice.
-All curlers should come ready to play with their own equipment.
+- Curlers should come ready to play with their own equipment.

 - Water coolers on the ice will not be available, please bring your own water bottle.

 - There will be no benches in the ice rink.
 Chairs appropriately spaced out will be available on some walkways.